How to Draw Eyebrows

 Steps of a realistic eyebrow drawing and the finished eyebrow drawing with text - how to draw eyebrows step by step tutorial

 The ‘trick’ to drawing eyebrows (or any challenging texture, really) is to stop thinking of them as eyebrows, or even hair.
 Instead, for at least the first half of the drawing process, we need to think of the eyebrows simply as shapes and values.
 This is a very important, but sometimes challenging, mindset shift!
-To help alter your perception and learn to view complicated subjects as shapes and values, take my free Mini-Course, which features video lessons on these essential concepts.
+To help alter your perception and learn to view complex subjects as shapes and values, take my free Mini-Course, which features video lessons on these essential concepts.

 Simplifying and grouping shapes when drawing eyebrows